nickpaisley/BTS_Udacity_Cloud/Notes.md

             --oneline: = short SHA and commit message --stat = displays the files that have been modified, number of lines edited, etc.
+            --patch or -p = displays changes to a file --graph = displays branching
+            --all = displays all branches
-            --patch or -p = displays changes to a file diff = check changes of non committed files. tag -a = add a message tag to a specific commit. -a is annotation for author,date,message.
+    diff = check changes of non committed files. tag -a = add a message tag to a specific commit. -a is annotation for author,date,message.
         -d *tag name* = delete tag
+    branch = display all branches and the currently selected branch.
+        -d = delete branch
+        -D = force delete
-    branch = display all branches and the currently selected branch. branch *new branch* = create a new branch. checkout *branch* = checkout a branch.
+    branch *new branch* = create a new branch. checkout *branch* = checkout a branch.
+        -b = create new branch
+    merge = merge branch
+            There are two types of merges:
+            Fast-forward merge – the branch being merged in must be ahead of the checked out branch.
+The checked out branch's pointer will just be moved forward to point to the same         commit as the other branch.
+            Regular type of merge
+                two divergent branches are combined
+                a merge commit is created